billybrown/generator-egg/generators/app/templates/Readme.md

     │
     <% if (patternlab) { %>├── /patternlab: Pattern library files
     │<% } %>
-    ├── .nvmrc: a specific node version that will work with this theme. (necessary to use Takana) │
     ├── .editorconfig: configurations for text editors
     │
     └── .gitignore: theme level gitignore